 Risk factors are those associated with stress of the sow and with conditions that lead to bacterial multiplication and subsequent endotoxemia.
 Such factors are numerous and are linked with different entities (eg, cystitis, metritis, vaginitis, constipation, mastitis).

 Diagnosis is difficult and based on clinical signs.
 Clinical examination is best performed while piglets are nursing; milk ejection in affected sows is either absent or of brief duration, which causes the piglets to actively nurse for an extended time.
 During the initial stages, piglets repeatedly attempt to nurse at frequent intervals and do not settle after nursing.
 As a result of vigorous nursing efforts, the teats may be traumatized.
 As the energy reserves of the piglets are depleted, their attempts to nurse decrease, and they often migrate to the warmest portions of the farrowing crate.
 Crushing by the sow is common.
+Therefore, litter behavior should be watched closely for a prolonged time when trying to diagnose PPDS.

 Mammary tenderness, swelling, and teat damage are consistent with a diagnosis of lactational insufficiency.
 The mammary glands vary from grossly normal to swollen, firm, and warm to the touch, sometimes with blotched purple skin.
 Pure bacterial cultures may be isolated from milk samples.
-Rectal temperature of the sow varies from normal to markedly increased (>40.5°C).
-The concept that postpartum rectal temperatures >39.5°C predict early lactation problems must be questioned.
+Rectal temperature of the sow varies from normal to markedly increased (>40.5°C [104.9°F]).
+The concept that postpartum rectal temperatures >39.5°C (103.1°F) predict early lactation problems must be questioned.
 Physiologic hyperthermia observed in lactating sows should not be confused with fever.
 Reduced appetite or anorexia, constipation, and depression may also be seen.
 Abnormal and copious vaginal discharges may be seen in some sows (eg, cervicitis, endometritis).
 Cystitis, metritis, vaginitis, constipation, or mastitis in the sow and diarrhea in neonatal piglets should be considered as a general syndrome (requiring an overall diagnosis) rather than as individual problems.

 Treatment and Control